Tech-TTGames/Tickets-Plus/README.md

 ## Feature 1 - Staff Notes

+Due to the implementation of staff notes in the main bot this is now legacy, but still available servers registered before the v0.2 update.

 Private threads are _(now)_ free!

 This creates a private thread in a channel and adds the staff roles to it[^3].